-However it turns out, this past week has shown us a very sudden, very significant turning point in world politics, and our reading from Matthew shows another very sudden, very significant turning point in the ministry of Jesus.
 Recall last week, in the section that immediately precedes this one, we heard Peter make the solid declaration, "You are the Messiah, the Son of the living God."
-You would think that was cause enough for celebration, for a huge stage event, tens of thousands of cheering people; red, white, and blue plastic confetti blown in the air; stirring music.
+You would think that was cause enough for celebration, for a huge stage event, tens of thousands of cheering people; plastic confetti blown in the air; stirring music.
 But no ... strangely enough, after acknowledging that Peter was correct, Jesus bid his disciples not to tell anyone that he was the Messiah.
 But then again, after some reflection, perhaps it wasn't so strange after all; not only was the public not ready to hear about a suffering and dying Messiah, neither were the disciples.
-There was a huge gap between what Jesus understood his being the Messiah meant, and what the disciples thought it meant and our reading deals with these two key questions.
+There was a huge gap between what Jesus knew his being the Messiah meant and what the disciples thought it meant.
+Our reading today deals with these two key understandings, and the difference between them.

-Our reading opens with a hugely important declaration from Matthew.
+The passage opens with a hugely important declaration from Matthew.
 "From that time on...".
-With these words he identifies and flags for us a clear turning point in Jesus' ministry.
-Up till now, that ministry has been an exciting adventure, picking up disciples along the way, displaying power in miracles, shaking the tree of the established righteous, teaching and preaching and healing among the enthusiastically supportive crowd.
-Here, with that one little phrase, "from that time on ..." we see the first tiny little cloud forming over the mountain, the smallest hint to those who are aware that things are radically different now.
+With these words the gospel author identifies and flags for us a clear turning point in Jesus' ministry.
+Up till now, that ministry has been an exciting adventure, picking up disciples along the way, displaying power in miracles, shaking the tree of the established righteous, teaching and preaching and healing, surrounded by adoring and enthusiastically supportive crowds.
+But here, with that one little phrase, "from that time on ..." we see the first subtle hint to those who are aware that things are radically different now.
 I'm sure most of you have seen this kind of change.
 For example, in the blink of an eye, in the uttering of one statement, somehow everything in a relationship instantly changes.
 Sometimes for the better, more often for the worse.
 Usually it's a subtle change, even if profound.
-Those involved would find it hard to describe: the focus has somehow shifted; or perhaps what used to be funny isn't now; or now certain topics are awkwardly avoided.
+Those involved often find it hard to describe in detail: the focus has somehow shifted; perhaps what used to be funny isn't now; or now certain topics are awkwardly avoided.
 This is that kind of moment.
 With Peter's declaration that Jesus is "the Messiah, the Son of the living God" everything changed in the relationship between Jesus and the disciples.
 From that moment on it was much more serious, with hints and predictions of impending disaster not far down the road.